doojin/earthquake-tracker/README.md

 ## Webhooks

 Project comes with a lightweight webhook server running on the 9000 port on the same host as main web server.

 On every master branch push, if test and lint checks are passed, the requests is sent to the webhook endpoint causing redeployment of backend or frontend parts of the project.

+Webhook endpoint is secured with a secret.
+Environment variable `GITHUB_SECRET` on the host machine is required for the correct execution of webhook service.